santimat/js-course-juandelatorre/README.md

-# Curso de JavaScript con 20 Proyectos
+# JavaScript Course with 20 projects

 ### Primitivos